Neil Johnson (director)

-Neil Brook Johnson (born 26 July 1967) is a British film and music video producer, director, and editor best known for his long association with heavy metal band Manowar, and for directing and writing science fiction Films.
+Neil Brook Johnson (born 26 July 1967) is a British film and music video producer, director and editor best known for his long association with heavy metal band Manowar, and for directing and writing science fiction films.

 Early life

-Born in Southampton, England he emigrated to Australia at the age of five.
-At the age of 20, Neil became the youngest (paid) director in Australia.
+Born in Southampton, England, Johnson emigrated to Australia at the age of five.
+At the age of 20, he became the youngest (paid) director in Australia.

 Johnson's lengthy career includes stints as producer, director, editor, cinematographer, and production manager.
 Beginning his career as a camera assistant, Neil was obsessed with Science Fiction, and would spend his spare time making short films.
 His first 40 music videos were made for free before he started earning a living.